nphorsley59/Noah_Portfolio/README.md

 The first stage simulates population growth over a pre-defined trial period to transform a single population variable into an array representing stable age distribution.

 #### Stage 2
 The second stage proportionally adjusts the stable age distribution array to represent the desired initial population size.
-From here, population growth is simulated for the length of time defined by the user.
+From here, population growth is simulated over the length of time defined by the user.

 #### Stage 3
 The third and final stage averages annual population size and growth over the number of simulations defined by the user.
-Using this data, it then plots mean population size with confidence intervals and calculates an annual trend estimate for the population.
+It then plots mean population size with confidence intervals and calculates an annual trend estimate.

 #### Additional Functionality
-The three stages outlined above describe the most simplistic modeling approach and gloss over several important details.
-Please feel free to ask about age classes, fecundity, age-specific survival, stochasticity, elasticity analysis, or any other modeling details.
+The three stages outlined above describe the most simplistic modeling approach.
+Additional details and feature descriptions can be found in the MatrixModel_AdvFunc.txt file included in this repository.

 ### <div align="center">Results</div>